chipsalliance/chisel/docs/src/main/tut/chisel3/cookbook.md

 }
 ```

-The following is an example for a `MultiIO` module where the entire `IO` is optional:
+The following is an example for a `MultiIOModule` where an entire `IO` is optional:

 ```scala mdoc:silent:reset
 import chisel3._